Werner-Staeblein/Project-5/README.md

 The book "Statistics for business and economics" by Anderson/Sweeney/Williams, 7th edition, 1999.
 Even though this seems a "dated" source the statistical concepts for Multiple Regression and Regression Analysis are explained well in this book, thus improving my overall understanding how to address the underlying project goal

-### Content

-### Media

-* The image used at the start of the README was created with the Multi Device Website Mockup generator Techsini

 ## Acknowledgements (optional)